Why every language teacher should read The Lexical Approach by Michael Lewis (book review)

 MORE LEXICAL MATERIALS PLEASE - I’M TRYING MY BEST MICHAEL

 Over the years, I’ve written around 90 texts based on my own experiences living and working abroad, travelling and many other situations.

-Certainly, I didn’t start writing these texts to show off or become the centre of attention.
-I merely wanted my students to come out of their shell and share their own experiences based on mine.
+Certainly, I didn’t start writing these texts to become the centre of attention.
+I merely wanted my students to come out of their shell and share their own experiences based on my own.
 Secondly, I was determined to create materials with a highly lexical flavour.
 After some time, I began to use boldface to make key multi-word units and single words stand out.
-Of course, I encouraged my students to use as many phrases and words as they could in the discussion phase of the class.
+Of course, I encouraged my students to use as many of these phrases and words as they could in the discussion phase of the class.

 Here’s one of my texts:

 BROADEN YOUR HORIZONS - READ THE LEXICAL APPROACH BY MICHAEL LEWIS